 Mission Overview

 The Solar Polarization and Directivity X-Ray Experiment (PADRE) is a groundbreaking NASA CubeSat mission dedicated to exploring the mysteries of the Sun.
-As a 12U solar spinner CubeSat, PADRE will investigate the polarization and directivity of hard X-rays (HXRs) emitted during solar flares, providing critical insights into the behavior and distribution of high-energy electrons in the solar atmosphere.
-Built on a cutting-edge CubeSat platform provided by EnduroSat, PADRE combines advanced instrumentation with a robust spacecraft design to tackle significant scientific challenges, offering a cost-effective yet powerful platform for next-generation solar physics research.
+As a 12U solar spinner CubeSat, PADRE will investigate the polarization and directivity of hard X-rays (HXRs) emitted during solar flares.
+Built on a cutting-edge spacecraft provided by EnduroSat, PADRE aims to provide critical insight into the behavior and distribution of high-energy electrons in the solar atmosphere.

 PADRE is a global collaboration between institutions leading in solar and space science, including the Space Sciences Laboratory (SSL) at UC Berkeley, NASA Goddard Space Flight Center (GSFC), Southwest Research Institute (SWRI), University of Applied Sciences and Arts Northwestern Switzerland (FHNW), CEA-Saclay, and EnduroSat, the spacecraft provider.
 SSL leads the project, integrating contributions from each partner to deliver groundbreaking solar science.